-Our staff is dedicated to providing each student with a living environment that supports their overall success, personal well-being, and development.
+Our staff is dedicated to providing each student with a living environment that supports their academic success, personal well-being, and overall development.

 Housing and Residence Life is more than just a room to sleep in; it is an opportunity to become part of a thriving and engaged community.
-The following pages will help prepare you for what to expect, as well as to equip you with the knowledge of what is expected of you as a housing student.
+The following pages will help prepare you for what to expect, as well as to equip you with the knowledge of what is expected of you as a housing student

-Your Davenport University Housing and Residence Life Staff
+Your Davenport University Housing and Residence Life Staff:

-Andrea Prins, Director of Residence Life and Title IX Coordinator Shelbi Rushing, Assistant Director of Residence Life
+Andrea Prins, Director of Residence Life and Title IX Coordinator Shelbi Rushing, Assistant Director of Residence Life Alan Harris, South Hall Residence Life Coordinator S. "Kullen", Cook and Meijer Residence Life Coordinator ShayVonne Harris, Panther Ridge & Woods Apartments Area Coordinator

-Residence Life Coordinators

-Alan Harris, South Hall

-S. "Kullen", Cook and Meijer Halls

-Area Coordinator

-Aniesha Loupe, Panther Ridge & Woods Apartments